Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 Notice: With this SDK version, if the contact uses several devices at the same time, only the latest presence information is taken into account.

+## Log file

+By default, the SDK logs information:

+ - In the console that start the node.js process

+ - In files: The SDK logs information into files located in your node.js application in the **log** directory.
+Each day, a new file is generated.

+Notice: In newer version of the SDK, you will be able to control the logging behavior

 ## Features provided

 Here is the list of the features provided by the Rainbow-Node-SDK

+### v0.6.0

+ - [Serviceability] Log debugging traces to files

 ### v0.5.6
  - [Contacts] Retrieve the list of contacts